AlexHwang-497/Napkin/README.md

 * Users have the ability to create, update, like, comment on portfolios.
 # Known Issues
 * The application may occasionally not load due to the data constraints of the Financial Modeling Prep API.
-*Currently, the app only utilizes monthly data due to the limitations and availibily of API requests per minute.
+*Currently, the app only utilizes monthly data due to the limitations and availability of API requests per minute.
 # Future Updates
 * Ability to stress test a user portfolio with various hypothetical economic scenarios.
 * Ranking of portfolio based on various return and risk metrics.